 The local Child Death Overview Panel (CDOP) is a joint group with the Derbyshire Safeguarding Children Board.
 It supports the documentation of child deaths and identification of patterns in a community so that any preventable hazards may be identified and reduced.
 The panel are also responsible for disseminating any lessons to Safeguarding Boards and other relevant stakeholders across the county.

-Between 1st January 2013 and 31st March 2015, there were 149 child deaths – 115 of which were completed cases and evaluated by the panel in August 2015.
-Modifiable factors were identified within 26 of the 115 completed cases (23%), which suggests that these could have been prevented.
-The CDOP identified that the most common factors across modifiable cases were acute/sudden onset illness and other chronic illness.
-This was followed by factors relating to service provision – access to health care and prior medical intervention.
-The most common factors in the family and environment were smoking by a parent/carer in the household and smoking during pregnancy.
+Between 1st April 2013 and 31st March 2018, there were 307 completed cases of child deaths that were evaluated by the panel.
+Modifiable factors were identified within 43 of these cases (14%), which suggests that these could have been prevented.
+The CDOP identified that the most common factors across modifiable cases were acute/sudden onset illness and prior medical intervention.
+This was followed by other chronic illness, access to health care and smoking by a parent/carer.

 In-depth analyses revealed clear differences in the characteristics of children within the modifiable and non-modifiable cases.
 These stemmed from: 1) deprivation 2) location of death and 3) safeguarding issues.

-Local deprivation quintiles were calculated by first extracting the child’s IMD score from their lower super output area (LSOA) of residence.
+Local deprivation quintiles were calculated by first extracting the child’s index of multiple deprivation (IMD score) from their lower super output area (LSOA) of residence.
 The LSOAs were then sorted from the most to the least deprived, before being divided into quintiles.
-65% of modifiable cases (n=17) originated from the more deprived local quintiles of 1 and 2.
-On the other hand, non-modifiable cases appeared to show a more even spread across the deprivation quintiles.
+54% of modifiable cases (n=102) originated from the more deprived local quintiles of 1 and 2.
+Non-modifiable cases appeared to show a more even spread across the deprivation quintiles.

 Location of death

-83% of incidents with no modifiable factors arose in an acute hospital, whilst the home was the most common location within modifiable cases (50%).
+29% of modifiable factors arose in an acute hospital, whilst the home was the most common location within modifiable cases (33%).

 A markedly higher proportion of children within modifiable cases had associated safeguarding issues than those within non-modifiable cases.